locationtech/geomesa/docs/user/convert/jdbc.rst

 ==============

-The JDBC converter allows you to create SimpleFeatures directly from a SQL select statement against an eixsting database, using standard JDBC libraries.
+The JDBC converter allows you to create SimpleFeatures directly from a SQL select statement against an existing database, using standard JDBC libraries.
 To use the JDBC converter, specify ``type = "jdbc"`` in your converter definition.

 Configuration